benjaminjamesau/nhklaw/content/english/blog/how-much-does-a-real-estate-attorney-cost.md

 - Advising on **rent control and rent stabilization** matters
 - Ensuring compliance with **New York disclosure requirements** Legal advice is crucial for sellers navigating the process.

-{{< cta title="Contact Neil H. Kupferman, Esq., PC Experienced Legal Counsel for All Your Real Estate Law Needs" button_text= "Contact Us" button_link= "/contact/" >}}
+{{< cta title="Contact Neil H. Kupferman, Esq., PC for All Your Real Estate Law Needs" button_text= "Contact Us" button_link= "/contact/" >}}